GSA/ficam-pacs/pages/pacs_procure.md

 The tools required to achieve these objectives include PKI and related certificate validation services with interfaces to the Federal PKI and certificate authorities.
 Only a small percentage of the approximately 150 PACS manufacturers have achieved compliance.

-## Why Does My Agency Need This?<!--Add terms to explain "this"; unclear antecedent.-->
+## Why Does My Agency Need This?

 A legacy or other non-compliant PACS often relies on proprietary credential data models produced locally.
 Non-FICAM-compliant systems typically use common card identifiers, such as 26-bit Wiegand.
 The cards are susceptible to cloning, alteration, or duplication.
 In addition, these cards are ordered from system providers and the encoding is proprietary.
 The data encoded in the card is therefore recorded by several outside organizations.
 With no encryption to prevent cloning, duplication, or alteration, a non-compliant PACS offers a relatively simple attack vector to an adversary trying to access a controlled area.

 A FICAM-compliant system can mitigate attacks and ensure that only authentic and validated cards can be used.

-## How Do I Know Whether This is a Compliant System?<!--Add terms to explain "this"; unclear antecedent.-->
+## How Do I Know Whether This is a Compliant System?<!--How do I know whether a specific PACS is a compliant system?-->

 A GSA-listed PACS is significantly different from a legacy or other non-compliant PACS.
 System hardware, firmware, and software (the PACS infrastructure) and readers support a certificate validation service.
 The reader must support bidirectional communication between the card and the certificate validation service.
 The certificate validation service interfaces with the Federal PKI and must validate a card before access can be authorized.

 To ensure that all the cryptographic processes are executed as intended, the GSA FIPS 201 Evaluation Program has established end-to-end system testing procedures.
-Only PACS that have passed the evaluation tests are included in the GSA [GSA Approved Product List](https://www.idmanagement.gov/approved-products-list/){:target="_blank"}.
+Only PACS that have passed the evaluation tests are included in the GSA [Approved Products List](https://www.idmanagement.gov/approved-products-list/){:target="_blank"}.
 The APL tests the following system components:
 * PACS infrastructure
 * PACS certificate validation service
 * PACS readers